cytan299/Mach2GTO_compass/README.md

-* **A mount attachment** that slides onto the Mach2GTO and clamped to it with 3D printed screw.
+* **A mount attachment** that slides onto the Mach2GTO and clamped with a 3D printed screw.

 * **Tray** that is is either for a hiking compass or a cell phone.
 Since cell phones come in many sizes, the user will have to